GHSVS-de/plg_system_venoboxghsvs/README.md

 # This README is not up-to-date!
 - I haven't had time to look through this README yet.
 - Since Venoobox 2.x JQuery is not required anymore.
 - On the other hand, configuration settings in the Venobox have changed.
-You can update from older versions of my plugin (with Venobox v1.x), but you should know that my plugin does not catch outdated configuration parameters.
+You can update from older versions of my Joomla plugin (with Venobox v1.x), but you should know that my plugin does not catch outdated configuration parameters.
 They are going nowhere.
+- Furthermore, the JQuery-Slim feature has been removed without replacement in this Joomla plugin.This means that the associated CSS should also be removed if you used or created any.
 - See new options on https://veno.es/venobox

+- If you are looking for the old README for plugin versions with Venobox versions 1.x: https://github.com/GHSVS-de/plg_system_venoboxghsvs/tree/venobox-v1

 ------
-# Old old old
+# Old old old README

 - Uses VenoBox library (https://github.com/nicolafranchini/VenoBox)
 - Integrates a Venobox JHtml helper.